Rainbow Fruit Kabobs with Greek Yogurt Dip

 Served with my sweet lemon Greek yogurt dip, these healthy fruit kabobs are impossible to resist.
 The Greek yogurt adds some protein to this healthy snack, and the fruit provides fiber.
 Everyone is going to love this fresh fruit on a stick!

 You can even add fresh veggies to this easy kabobs recipe!
 Or, try bell peppers, cucumber and tomatoes – which technically are all fruits even though we often treat them as veggies.
+Add some grilled steak kabobs or chicken kabobs and you have the perfect outdoor summer meal.

 How to Make Fruit Kabobs